SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/complexity/complexity.md

 * Third-party, or
 * Created

+You can download our paper,

+<a target="\_blank" href={require('../assets/Beyond Readability with RateMyPDF.pdf').default}> Beyond Readability with RateMyPDF: a combined rule-based and machine learning approach to improving court forms </a>
-We have a draft paper in progress that explains everything in a lot more detail!
+which explains our methods in a lot more detail.
-Link will be available here "soon."
-Available now on request (delay due to journal submission policies).

 ## Use and limitations